Who is Hunt & Henriques?

 - Hunt & Henriques may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Hunt & Henriques must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Hunt & Henriques must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Record their phone calls.
 If you must deal with a collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.